deepaksscareer/interview_sql/medium/average_net_earings_grouped_weekday/requirement.md

-Calculate the average net earnings per order grouped by weekday (in text format, e.g., Monday) and hour from customer_placed_order_datetime.
+Calculate the average net earnings per order grouped by weekday (in text format, e.g., Monday) and hour from  q.
 The net earnings are computed as: order_total + tip_amount - discount_amount - refunded_amount.
 Round the result to 2 decimals.

 🔍By solving this, you'll learn how to use group by and agg function.
 Give it a try and share the output! 👇